-Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Quarter 1 Update Academic Rigor and Standards-Based Instruction 2.1) Provide an instructional model that ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and student-centered practices. ⊠Implementing % Black students at or near proficiency on district cycle progress monitoring assessments for ELA and math.
-PM3 and End of Course □Quarter 1 ⊠Quarter 2 □Quarter 3 ⊠End of Year Academic Rigor and Standards-Based Instruction 2.2) Provide targeted professional development and additional coaching to teachers and leaders on responsive strategies to increase engagement in rigorous instruction for black learners and increase the percentage of proficient students. ⊠Implementing # of classrooms observed % of classrooms across the district demonstrating evidence of students engaging in relevant learning experiences earning A, B and C grades / elementary □Quarter 1 ☑Quarter 2 □Quarter 3 ☑End of Year Academic Rigor and Standards-Based Instruction 2.3) Utilize responsive instructional practices in classrooms such as oral language and storytelling, cooperative settings, academic discussion, music and movement, morning meetings, explicit vocabulary instruction, monitoring with feedback and deliberate use of cultural references in lesson plans in order to increase the percentage of proficient students. references in lesson plans in order to increase the percentage of proficient students. ⊠Implementing # of classrooms observed % of classrooms across the district demonstrating evidence of students engaging in positive learning environments % Black students scoring L3+ on FAST PM3 and End of □Quarter 1 ⊠Quarter 2 □Quarter 3 ⊠End of Year Academic Rigor and Standards-Based Instruction 2.4) Implement Reading Recovery at targeted schools to increase the number of first grade learners increasing literacy skills. ⊠Implementing # of schools implementing Reading Recovery # and % of Black students being served by Reading Recovery increases in Reading Recovery, evidence- □Quarter 1 ⊠Quarter 2 □Quarter 3 ⊠End of Year
+Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Reporting Frequency Academic Rigor and Standards-Based Instruction 2.1) Provide an instructional model that ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and student-centered practices. ⊠Implementing % Black students at or near proficiency on district cycle progress monitoring assessments for ELA and math. % Black students scoring L3+ on FAST PM3 and End of Course Exams (EOCs) for ELA and math. □Quarter 1 ☑Quarter 2 □Quarter 3 ☑End of Year Academic Rigor and Standards-Based Instruction 2.2) Provide targeted professional development and additional coaching to teachers and leaders on responsive strategies to increase engagement in rigorous instruction for black learners and increase the percentage of proficient students. ⊠Implementing # of classrooms observed % of classrooms across the district demonstrating evidence of students engaging in relevant learning experiences % Black students earning A, B and C grades / elementary (Grade 5) % Black students exiting middle school (rising 9 th graders) on track for high school (at least a 2.0 GPA and L2+ FAST PM 3 ELA) □Quarter 1 ☑Quarter 2 □Quarter 3 ☑End of Year Academic Rigor and Standards-Based Instruction 2.3) Utilize responsive instructional practices in classrooms such as oral language and storytelling, cooperative settings, academic discussion, music and movement, morning meetings, explicit vocabulary instruction, monitoring with feedback and deliberate use of cultural references in lesson plans in order to increase the percentage of proficient students. references in lesson plans in order to increase the percentage of proficient students. ⊠Implementing # of classrooms observed % of classrooms across the district demonstrating evidence of students engaging in positive learning environments % Black students scoring L3+ on FAST PM3 and End of Course Exams (EOCs) for ELA and math. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year Academic Rigor and Standards-Based Instruction 2.4) Implement Reading Recovery at targeted schools to increase the number of first grade learners increasing literacy skills. ⊠Implementing # of schools implementing Reading Recovery # and % of Black students being served by Reading Recovery # Black students demonstrating increases in Reading Recovery, evidence- based program data points. □Quarter 1 ⊠Quarter 2 □Quarter 3 ⊠End of Year